Our Service Standards

 Our Contact With You

-In all our contact with our patients we expect our staff to be polite, considerate and professional while maintaining compassion and discretion.
+In all our contact with our customers we expect our partners to be polite, considerate and professional while maintaining compassion and discretion.

 Many of the enquiries we receive are of a very personal nature and can be quite complex.
 However, we will always try to explain your options clearly, without using jargon.
 We will also ensure that you only receive medical advice from a fully qualified professional.